The Napoleon Series Team

 Tony is a retired electrical engineer who has had an interest

-in the Napoleonic period for over thirty five years, his main
+in the Napoleonic period for over forty five years, his main

 enthusiasm being the French army, with an emphasis on cavalry

 regiments and their leaders.
 He collects books, uniform prints